jermafenser/doom64-dc/README.md

 Now place a copy of `doom64.z64` in the `wadtool` directory.

 Go to the repo directory and compile it like any other KallistiOS project.
 Make sure you source your KOS environment first.
-It is starting to look like there is an issue when it is built at -O2 without lto.
-Modify `environ.sh` so KOS_CFLAGS has `-O3 -flto=auto` instead of `-O2` before you build.

 To build the source into an ELF file, run `make`.